antonfirsov/docs/2019/02-Feb/porting-winforms-guidelines/porting-winforms-guidelines.md

    the same thing.
 If you got any errors, double check your steps.

-   There is also a third-party tool [CsprojToVs2017][sdk-tool] that can perform the conversion for you, but after using it you still might need to delete some reference by hand, such as:
+   There is also a third-party tool [CsprojToVs2017][sdk-tool] that can perform the conversion for you.
+But after using it, you still might need to delete some reference by hand, such as:

    ```xml